Rhonda Small: Career

 Small was a fourth-generation Australian, descended from a ship's doctor on her father's side and a Presbyterian minister from Perthshire on her mother's.

 Small trained as a physiotherapist in Sydney.
-In 1955 she joined the family business (The Herbert Small Photographic Supply Stores) which was a retail chain selling AGFA film and cameras with outlets across Australia.
+In 1955 she joined the family business which was a retail chain selling AGFA film and cameras with outlets across Australia.

 After several years developing skills in still photography and production techniques, Small spent time at a small advertising firm in Melbourne owned by the Herbert Small Group, where she was taught to edit moving pictures by John Dixon.
 She was also sent to Germany to learn about the Agfa colour process.

 In 1958 Small joined the Film Australia Australian Commonwealth Film Unit under producer-in-chief Stanley Hawes.
 There she progressed from editing to directing and directed 13 films for the Film Unit between 1958 and 1967.

 In 1962 Small had a major entry at the Edinburgh Film Festival with Portrait of an Australian.

 Small's films have been featured at the Melbourne International Film Festival with a showing of Australian Weekend in the 1960 festival programme, Portrait of an Australian in 1962, Workout in 1968, and both Suicide Trail and Dead on Their Feet in 1991, as part of the Retrospectives programme celebrating 40 years of the festival.

 Small was known for being a highly stylistic film maker, bringing an interesting visual expression to her films even though they were made as government-produced information films.

 Indeed, an essay published by Senses of Cinema opined that "She was perhaps the best director in the otherwise aesthetically lacklustre interregnum in filmmaking at the Commonwealth Film Unit occurring between the Golden Era of the 1940s, which featured docudrama stylists Colin Dean and John Heyer, and the reinvention and grooving up of the Unit under the production supervision of Gil Brealey and Richard Mason in the mid 1960s."